-Agronomists have developed new bio-control technology to fight against aflatoxin contamination.17 Marketed under the umbrella brand name Aflasafe, this technology is designed to limit the development of toxic strains of aspergillus flavus in fields (Bandyopadhyay et al., 2019).
-In each country where Aflasafe has launched,18 local strains of a. flavus are first collected to identify competitive strains which do not produce aflatoxins.
+Agronomists have developed a new bio-control technology to fight against aflatoxin contamination.16 Marketed under the umbrella brand name Aflasafe, this technology is designed to limit the development of toxic strains of aspergillus flavus in fields (Bandyopadhyay et al., 2019).
+In each country where Aflasafe has launched,17 local strains of a. flavus are first collected to identify competitive strains which do not produce aflatoxins.
 These strains are isolated and replicated to produce products like Aflasafe SN-01, which launched in Senegal and the Gambia in 2019 after more than five years of efficacy trials (Senghor et al., 2020).
 The technology uses sterilized seeds (which will not grow) as a delivery mechanism, with the concentrated Aflasafe treatment applied as a seed coating.
 To protect a plot, farmers broadcast the Aflasafe-coated sterile seeds in the field 4-6 weeks after planting.
 The atoxigenic Aflasafe strains spread in the fields and prevent the aflatoxin-causing strains from developing on crops.

 Compared to existing aflatoxin control strategies, Aflasafe has two key advantages.
-First, it provides lasting aflatoxin protection even if storage conditions along the value chain are not always ideal.
-Agronomic research suggests that, even if non-treated and treated samples show similar aflatoxin levels immediately post-harvest, poor storage conditions will cause measurable differences in contamination in a matter of weeks (Senghor et al., 2020).
-Second, Aflasafe may be more cost effective than hermetic storage bags, another proposed solution
+First, it may provide lasting aflatoxin protection even if storage conditions along the value chain are not always ideal.
+Agronomic research in Senegal has found that, even if non-treated and treated samples show similar aflatoxin levels immediately post-harvest, poor storage conditions will cause measurable differences in contamination in a matter of weeks.18 Second, Aflasafe may be more cost effective than hermetic storage bags, another proposed solution for aflatoxin control.
+Treating one hectare of groundnuts with Aflasafe costs about \$17 USD at current market prices.
+By comparison, purchasing hermetic bags in Senegal to store the production from one hectare may cost \$40 or more (Bauchet et al., 2020).19